-can be a need, fancy cowboy boots are definitely a want.
-(1c) Food can be a need, but a gourmet anack is a want.
-(2) Bookstore C. The used book is the cheapest, Answer Key: (1a) A need, because Marcus must have the book for his baking class; his culinary education is an investment in his future career.
-(1b) While shoes
+Answer Key: (1a) A need, because Marcus must have the book for his baking class; his culinary education is an investment in his future career.
+(1b) While shoes can be a need, fancy cowboy boots are definitely a want.
+(1c) Food can be a need, but a gourmet snack is a want.
+(2) Bookstore C. The used book is the cheapest, even after shipping costs are included.